algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Functional_Specifications.md

 Stakeholders : an employee, investor, customer, etc. who is involved in or buys from a business and has an interest in its success

+TV LED TCL:

+JACOBI GROUP:

+Charbon actif:

+Screen:

+Website:

+Widget:

+IT skills:

+Google play:

 ## 2. Project Overview

 ### 2.1.
 Context:

 JACOBI GROUP is the world leader in purification solution of air and water, using Activated Carbon, Ion Exchange Resins and Mobile Filtration Units.
-With its factory in Forges industrial zone since 1956, it has a heritage of being the only French industry manufacturing this unique product and supplying customers like Veolia, Valeo, Honeywell and French Ministry of Defence to name a few.
+With its factory in Forges industrial zone since 1956, it has a heritage of being the only French industry manufacturing this unique product and supplying customers like VEOLIA, VALEO, HONEYWELL and French Ministry of Defence to name a few.
 There are over 1000 applications in which activated carbon is used which you can get more information on @ www.jacobi.net
 The factory in Vierzon is the oldest in the Group however one of the most successful thanks to a flexible and can-do approach.
 The Managing Director of JACOBI in France, Mr Saeed is constantly seeking ways to improve his management.
 One of his favourite subjects, which is also the one for which he receives most feedback, is communication.
 Communication – updated, accurate and transparent.
 The short and sweet wishlist!